berkes/web-wallet/docs/OID4VCI.md

 Whenever a pre-authorized_code is being used, it is assumed that the Credential Issuer is creating the offer in an environment where the user/holder has already authenticated somehow.
-We advice to use Transaction/PIN codes to prevent session hijacking to a certain extend, as that is very easy to accomplish in a cross-device context where QR code are being used and where the assumption is that the user was already authenticated.
+We advice to use Transaction/PIN codes to prevent session hijacking to a certain extend, as that is very easy to accomplish in a cross-device context where QR codes are used, assuming the user has already been authenticated.
 Please be aware that the current agent does not support Authorization Code yet unfortunately.
 We expect to add that support soon.

 Although you can provide an optional authorization_server, currently only the built-in authorization server can be used.
-Once we added support for external authorization servers and authorization code support on the issuer side, you will be able to use this.
+Once we add support for external authorization servers and authorization code support on the issuer side, you will be able to use this.

-Although it is technically possible to re-use the same pre-authorization_code for multiple offers, we would not advice it and suggest to always create a unique code per offer.
+Although it is technically possible to reuse the same pre-authorization_code for multiple offers, we do not advise this and recommend always creating a unique code per offer.
 Reason is that the issuer has an internal state where it keeps track of the progress.
-This for instance can be used by the status endpoint, to have a web-app/frontend application track progress and notify a user.
+This for instance can be used by the a unique code per offer.
+The reason is that the issuer maintains an internal state to track progress.
+This can, for instance, be used by the

 ```typescript
 export interface Grant {